mvolkmann/context-easy/hooks.md

 ### React.memo function

-The `React.memo` function, not a hook, that was added in React 16.6.
+The `React.memo` function, not a hook, was added in React 16.6.
 It memoizes a function component so it is only re-rendered if at least one of its props has changed.
 This does what class components do when they